How to pay off debt

 Sometimes, it helps to turn FOMO on its head: What will you miss out on if you don’t make this sacrifice?

-- Don’t miss out on better relationships. com cites money as the 2nd most common reason for divorce.
+- Don’t miss out on better relationships.
+Financial problems strain relationships.
 When stress from debt is gone, your most important relationships improve.

 - Don’t miss out on better physical health.
 There’s a correlation between financial health and physical well-being.
 Stress about money can affect you physically and mentally for years.